ic71/ic7-clothing/README.md

 ## SevenM Clothing UI

-A modern and interactive clothing menu for FiveM (QBCore) servers.
+A modern and interactive clothing menu for FiveM (QBCore, ESX) servers.
 Easily switch hats, shirts, bags, accessories, and more with a beautiful UI.

 ---